Tenneco (TEN) Q1 2017 Results - Earnings Call Transcript

 Colin Langan - UBS Securities LLC

 Got it.
 Okay.
 And then when look at North America Clean Air, how should we think about that margin going forward?
-I mean any quantification of this alloy impact in the quarter and when do the recovery come through?
-So should we see outsized in the second half years like two quarters away?
+I mean any quantification of this alloy impact in the quarter and when does the recovery come through?
+So should we see outsized in the second half of the year, is it like two quarters away?
 How should we think about it trending?

 Brian J. Kesseler - Tenneco, Inc.

 Yeah, Colin.
-It's Brian, as we have been talking over the last couple of quarters; we continue to expect sequential improvement on the Clean Air North America margins.
+This is Brian, as we have been talking over the last couple of quarters; we continue to expect sequential improvement on the Clean Air North America margins.
 The impact of the alloy charge increases was roughly $7 million in the quarter and we will continue to recover those per our contracts with our customers over the next several months, substantially being completed by the time we jump into the third quarter as we move through that quarter.
-I would expect this to continue to make that improvement over these next several months.
+I would expect us to continue to make that improvement over these next several months.

 Colin Langan - UBS Securities LLC

-So it should be a big help in Q2 as it get recovering?
+So we should see a big help in Q2 as you get recovering?

 Brian J. Kesseler - Tenneco, Inc.